geopython/OWSLib/docs/en/index.rst

 Development
 ===========

-The OWSLib wiki is located at http://trac.gispython.org/lab/wiki/OwsLib.
+The OWSLib wiki is located at https://sourceforge.net/apps/trac/owslib.

-The OWSLib source code is available at http://svn.gispython.org/svn/gispy/OWSLib.
-You can browse the source code at at http://trac.gispython.org/lab/browser/OWSLib.
+The OWSLib source code is available at https://owslib.svn.sourceforge.net/svnroot/owslib/trunk/.
+You can browse the source code at https://sourceforge.net/apps/trac/owslib/browser.

 You can find out about software metrics at the OWSLib ohloh page at http://www.ohloh.net/p/OWSLib.